 The flooding was caused by the sheer volume of water falling onto an already saturated catchment.
-The roads quickly become inundated and act as conduits.
 The highway drains are only designed to cope with a reasonable amount of water that falls within the highway and so would not be able to cope with the excess water from the surrounding land.